 The end of vassa is marked by joyous celebration.
 The following month, the Kathina ceremony is held, during which the laity gathers to make formal offerings of robe cloth and other requisites to the Sangha.

-2022 Retreats are cancelled this year, because of COVID-19 virus.
-Please read about our Retreat Schedules.
+July 28th to July 30th August 25th to August 27th September 29th to October 1st October 16th to October 22nd; Meditation Retreat as part of the Vegetarian Festival Please read about our Retreat Schedules.
 The Weekend Retreat starts on Friday at 7 pm through Saturday at 9 pm.
-The Day of Mindfulness starts on Saturday at 9 am to 9 pm or earlier.
-The Retreats are residential or non-residential.
-If you want to […]
+The Day of Mindfulness starts on Saturday […]

 The Burden of Life (translation to English) The Heart of Buddhism – Anatta Anapanasati – Its Benefits Paiccasamuppda is the Genuine Buddha

 This Retreat is being led by Ajahn Ritthi (Abbot of Wat Atamm).
 The Retreat starts on Friday at 7 pm following the Wednesday Evening Meditation schedule, however you are welcome to continue meditating until you’re ready to retire to your accommodations or return home for the evening.
 Saturday retreat starts with a 5:00 am wake […]

 AN ALL-DAY OFFERING WITH JOSEPH KAPPEL In the course of most days, we wake up and go through our daily routines of life.
 Many of us follow patterns that are deeply ingrained in each thing we do and follow this pattern habitually.
 Pause for a moment and reflect on these questions, ‘when I wake up, […]

 The discussion group is held on Tuesday at 7 pm in the Activity Room.
 There is no registration required, and attendance every week is not required.
 Each week we will begin with 30+ minutes of meditation, followed by a discussion of the assigned reading.
 The group style is informal and conversational; if obligations require you […]